joedanz/cf-project-tracker/install/README.txt

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.
-My wishlist, should you be so inclined, is located at: http://amazon.com/gp/registry/wishlist/1X4EGLWAC43FJ/102-5824999-1765764
+My Amazon Wishlist, should you be so inclined, is located at: http://amazon.com/gp/registry/wishlist/1X4EGLWAC43FJ/102-5824999-1765764

 PROJECT HOME: